tscheys/tscheys.github.io/_posts/2015-09-28-NoMoreForLoops.md

 });
 {% endhighlight %}
 ###Advantages:
-1. `.forEach()` is easier to understand for somebody who is not a coder.
+1. `.forEach()` is easier to understand for a noncoder.
-2. Faster to type for yourself.
+2. Faster to type.